Elizabeth Warren: The government listens too much 'to rich guys who don't want to pay taxes'

 John Harwood: You want to take a hammer to major structures in the American economy: break up big tech, break up big banks, ban fracking, end the private health insurance industry, $21 trillion in new taxes.
 I know why you want to do those things, I know your arguments for them.
 But are you concerned that you're going to end up breaking some things that don't need to be broken?
 That unintended consequences could hurt the people you're trying to help?

-Elizabeth Warren: I see this as, what's the best way to grow our economy going forward?
+Elizabeth Warren: I see this as what's the best way to grow our economy going forward?
 So, you talk about let's break up big ag, let's break up the big banks.
-You know, that's enforcing antitrust laws that have been around for more than a hundred years.
-Unfortunately, for decades now (they) have been under enforced, and let these giants come in who not only scoop up all of the profits, they also undercut wage growth.
+You know, that's enforcing antitrust laws that have been around for more than 100 years.
+Unfortunately, for decades now (they) have been under-enforced, and let these giants come in who not only scoop up all of the profits, they also undercut wage growth.
 They undercut innovation in our economy.
 They stamp out little businesses in small towns.
 We need some enforcement of our antitrust laws.

 John Harwood: But you're not worried that the scale of all of this is going to have big unintended consequences?